judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Time to Budget:** Open-ended

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-secret-book-record-store.jpg alt="A long corridor with walls covered in posters and a bookshop at the end" description="The Secret Book and Record Shop in Dublin Ireland" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-secret-book-record-store.jpg alt="A long corridor with walls covered in posters and a bookshop at the end" description="The Secret Book and Record Shop in Dublin Ireland" %}

 back to top